itsP33t/EasyFivem/readme.md

-#EasyFivem
+# EasyFivem
-## Fivem Script maker
+## a CLI for making your life easier.
+This tool will generate all the necessary files for you.

-## What does it do?
+**Installing**
-### This tool will help you make fivem scripts, it will create config.lua, client.lua, server.lua and fxmanifest.lua for you but soon it will be supporting more languages
+Make sure you have [node.js](https://nodejs.org/en/ "node.js") installed on your computer then just `npm i easyfivem -g`

-## Usage:
+**Updating**
-`npx easyfivem`
+`npm i easyfivem@latest -g`

-or
+As of right now it supports:
-`npm i easyfivem -g` and then `easyfivem`
+- Classic lua (fxmanifest, client, server, config)

-It will create the folder with the project in the directory where you executed it
+- Lua with NUI (fxmanifest, client, server, config, index.html, reset.css, index.js)